 “Sometimes I would go exercise or go for a walk when I really wanted to eat and let myself feel those emotions and be stressed out and be emotional, that's okay.
 You don't have to eat them away and then feel worse after.”

 These opportunities turned into patterns and patterns into habits.
 Over the course of 90 days, I was creating a lifestyle.

 "I want this to deem how I live everyday."

-“I really feel like the 90 day challenge was perfect because it really gave me a chance to actually change habits.
+“I really feel like the 90-day challenge was perfect because it really gave me a chance to actually change habits.
 30 days is great.
-You can change things and execute on them.
+You can change things and execute them.